Academic Dismissal

 • Failure to successfully pass the Clinical Competency Evaluation after three attempts.

-• Failure to meet the remediation requirements of an Educational Development Plan.
+• Failure to meet the remediation requirements of an Educational Development Plan (EDP).

-• Failure to meet the remediation requirements of a Clinical Training Development Plan.
+• Failure to meet the remediation requirements of a Clinical Development Plan (CDP).

-• Failure to achieve progress toward the cumulative GPA of 3.0.
+• Failure to achieve an improved cumulative GPA that progresses toward the required cumulative GPA of 3.0.

 Evaluation